ultor1996/GW-Merger-Bench/README.md

 - A 16-second strain time series from two detectors (H1 and L1) as `.npy` files
 - The detector noise PSD as `.npy` files
 - A `task.json` with physics metadata (sample rate, f_lower, approximant, segment duration)

-**What is NOT given to the agent:**

-- Difficulty tier (easy / medium / hard)
-- Difficulty score
-- True parameter values
-- Feedback of any kind

-Tier and difficulty score are stored only in `ground_truth.json`, which is never passed to the agent.

 ---